2019 Avon Schools Challenge

-The Avon Schools Challenge is an integral part of our commitment to developing physical and mental health across Western Australia and for fostering a new generation of world class athletes.
+The Avon Schools Challenge is a new and integral part of our commitment to developing physical and mental health across Western Australia and for fostering a new generation of world class athletes.
+For the first time students ages 14 to 21 years can compete in the first 30km of the Avon Descent, starting on the Avon Descent start line on Saturday morning.

 We encourage you to get in touch today to discuss your school’s participation in WA’s newest inter-school competition in 2019.